-- to create a performance-driven culture; - to link financial rewards with performance results and achievement; - to provide competitive offers which attract and retain top performers; and - to share in Company success.
+- to create a performance-driven culture; - to link financial rewards with performance results and achievement;

+- to provide competitive compensation which attracts and retains top performers; and - to share in Company success.

-The Compensation Committee applies these same principles in determining compensation for our executives.
-A large portion of executive pay is at risk, which reinforces our performance-driven culture.
+The Compensation Committee applies the same principles in determining compensation for our executives as for our non-executive employees.
+However, for executives a larger portion of pay is at risk, which reinforces our performance-driven culture.